Say goodbye to obesity with Gastric Banding

 - Importantly, a gastric band doesn’t interfere with absorption, so there are lesser chances of developing vitamin deficiencies.

-- Besides, there is also a lower risk of dumping syndrome which occurs when undigested stomach contents are ‘dumped’ into small intestine too fast that leads to abdominal cramps and nausea.
+- Besides, there is also a lower risk of dumping syndrome which occurs when undigested stomach contents are ‘dumped’ into the small intestine too fast that leads to abdominal cramps and nausea.

 Another positive of this surgery is its affordability factor.
-Gastric Banding cost in India is up to 70 percent less than what it costs in countries like US or UK.
+Gastric Banding cost in India is up to 70 per cent less than what it costs in countries like US or UK.
 This despite the fact that quality of Indian medical care is at par if not better than these countries.
 Plus there is always a trust factor when you seek healthcare in India.
 Gastric bands are required to be adjusted an average of 4-6 times in the first year after surgery.
 This is done to ensure that the band is neither too tight nor too loose and continued weight loss can happened unhindered.

 As we said above, gastric banding is one of the safest weight-loss surgery and people tend to have fewer problems after this surgery.
 However, few patients can experience nausea and vomiting but they can be easily reduced by adjusting the tightness of the band.
-In very rare cases, there could be wound infections, or minor bleeding.
+In very rare cases, there could be wound infections or minor bleeding.

 MedMonks – Your trusted health partner

-If you have chosen India as your medical destination, contact MedMonks to plan your Journey.
+If you have chosen India as your medical destination, contact Medmonks to plan your Journey.
 Our dedicated team will help you find highly qualified and experienced weight-loss surgeons who have undergone intensive training in their speciality.
 Besides, we also help with other non-medical aspects like visa assistance, accommodation and travelling.
-At MedMonks, we ensure that you only focus on getting best possible treatment and you leave rest on us.
+At MedMonks, we ensure that you only focus on getting the best possible treatment and you leave to rest on us.